yalmip/yalmip.github.io/_posts/commands/2017-09-17-momentmodel.md

   nav: "commands"
 ---

-[momentmodel] derives the semidefinite relaxation of a polynomial program
+[momentmodel] derives the semidefinite relaxation model of a polynomial program without solving it.

 ### Syntax